-Support for the establishment of next generation streetcar systems (LRTs\), which are increasingly in the spotlight, is being provided as part of the Ministry's project of "Emergency measures for creating environments to accept foreign visitors".
+Support for the establishment of next generation streetcar systems (LRTs\), which are increasingly in the spotlight, is being provided as part of the Ministry's project of "Initiative to promote the improvement of reception environments with a focus on post-COVID-19 measures."

-\ LRT: Short for "Light Rail Transit".
-These next generation streetcar transport systems use low-floor trams (LRVs), improve their track and stop to provide easy boarding and unboarding, punctuality, travel speed, comfort, and other features.
+- \ LRT: Short for "Light Rail Transit".
+These next generation streetcar transport systems use low-floor trams (LRVs), improve their track and stop to provide easy boarding and unboarding, punctuality, travel speed, comfort, and other features. - Overview of LRT systems

-Revised Act on Vitalization and Rehabilitation of Local Public Transport Systems
+Regional Transport Law (Act on Vitalization and Rehabilitation of Local Public Transport Systems)